Marble879/SimpleTranscribe-rs/README.md

 An audio to text transcription library written in rust that utilizes [Whisper-rs](https://github.com/tazz4843/whisper-rs) bindings.

 ## What is SimpleTranscribe-rs?
 SimpleTranscribe-rs is a library written in Rust with the goal of making audio to text transcription simple for developers.
-SimpleTranscribe-rs handles different aspects of transcription ranging from automatically downloading required whisper text to speech models, to parsing audio files, allowing developers to incorporate transcription in their projects quickly 🌩️
+SimpleTranscribe-rs handles different aspects of transcription such as automatically downloading required whisper text to speech models and to parsing audio files.
+The aim is for developers to be able to incorporate transcription in their projects quickly 🌩️

 ## Features
 - Automatically downloads Models that have no already been installed.
 Supported models: